-A Class II or double insulated electrical appliance is one which has been built in such a way that it does not require a connection to electrical earth (ground).
+An appliance with double insulation, also known as a Class II electrical appliance is one which has been built in such a way that it does not require a connection to electrical earth (ground), and has 2 layers of insulation to protect the user.

 Double Insulated/Double Insulation